srossell/srossell.github.io/content/blog/tech/210126_splines2piecewise.md

 Tags: Stan, Bayes, ODEs
 Slug: splines2piecewise

-# Building piecewise functions from splines
+# Building piecewise functions from splines.

 In this notebook I show how to build piecewse functions from splines using Scipy.
 If you stay within Python there may be no need for building a piecewise function.
 My motivation raised from the desire to use splines fitted to data as inputs for modeling in [Stan](https://mc-stan.org/).